JustusAvramenko/delenda_est/README.md

 Athenians
 =======================
 Team Bonuses:
-- "Delian League": Reduces Build Time for allied Warships by -20%.* This is bugged for some reason.
+- "Delian League": Reduces Build Time for allied Warships by -20%.* THIS IS BUGGED FOR AN UNKNOWN REASON.

 Civ Bonuses:
 - "Silver Mines of Laureion": +10% Metal gathering for each passing phase.